lbl-srg/EnergyPlusToFMU/docs/userGuide/source/help.rst

  * A description of the expected and the observed results.
  * Information about the operating system and the EnergyPlus version.

-To report the bug, send email to (fixme: update link) https://groups.google.com/group/modelica-buildings.
+To report the bug, send email to https://groups.google.com/group/energyplustofmu.
 This is an open group and everyone can join it.
 No invitation is needed.